It’s a show we didn’t think would be back. Despite a much-celebrated first season, the first return of True Detective was met with a critical bashing.

 As expected, True Detective season 3 will have a completely new and different cast and characters.
 No season contains repeating characters, similar to Fargo.

-Check out the trailer at the top of the page.
 The story follows Oscar winner Mahershala Ali (Moonlight) as detective Wayne Hays.
 A police detective from Arkansas, he investigates a grim crime involving missing children.

 His partner is played by Stephen Dorff (Immortals) while Carmen Ejogo (Selma) plays a teacher called Amelia Reardon.